 +44 20 7321 0992 ext 211

-For customers who wish to complain against the quality of a product.
+For customers who wish to complain about the quality of a product.

 The RJC receives complaints from consumers who wish to raise awareness of quality issues with a product they have purchased.
 Whilst in most cases these issues would not come under the scope of the RJC complaints mechanism for investigation, we will help in any way we can to secure consumer confidence in the watch and jewellery industry.